How Affinidi Login Works

 Website->>User: Provide access_token

-Using different standards like OID4VP and Presentation Exchange Protocol, the Affinidi Login enables applications that support OpenID Connect to provide a flexible, privacy-preserving, and secure way to authenticate consumers with a passwordless login experience.
+Using different standards like OID4VP and Presentation Exchange protocol, the Affinidi Login enables applications that support OpenID Connect to provide a flexible, privacy-preserving, and secure way to authenticate consumers with a passwordless login experience.